netdata/netdata/health/REFERENCE.md

 info: average ratio of HTTP responses with unexpected status over the last 5 minutes for the site https://netdata.cloud/
 ```

-> Please note that variable names are case sensitive.
+> Please note that variable names are case-sensitive.

 ## Expressions